The Best Things to Do in Ballarat

 koala at ballarat wildlife park

 The park is open every day (except Christmas) from 9am-5pm.
 The entry cost is AUD $38.50 adults, $29.50 concession, $19.50 children and $98 family.
 Tickets are cheaper if you buy them in advance online and there are annual membership options too.
+Other great wildlife places to check out in Melbourne include the Healesville Sanctuary and Melbourne Zoo.

 The Eureka Centre